Chandelier made of transparent crystal and amber with five lights

 Description

-Chandelier made of transparent crystal and amber with five lamps, constructed from a round structure of gilded iron with a square cross-section, forming a cage with four curved columns entirely covered with multiple rows of transparent crystal beads and decorated with amber and smoky crystals.
+Chandelier made of transparent crystal and amber with five lamps, crafted from a round structure of gilded iron with a square cross-section, forming a cage with four curved pillars completely covered with multiple rows of transparent crystal beads and decorated with amber and smoky crystals.

 This 1950s chandelier is in perfect condition, ready to hang, fully cleaned and partially restored electrically.
 It lights up with four E14 bulbs and a central E27.
 It weighs 6 kg.